 Notes

-To maximize the shelf life of homemade spices, store them in an airtight container (such as a mason jar) in a cool, dark cabinet.
-Try to keep them away from direct heat or sunlight (do not store them in the cabinet directly above your stove or on a windowsill in the sun.)
-I love these cute little jars for storing spices - they look like mini mason jars (they are not real mason jars, therefore these are not safe for canning.)
-Serving Suggestions & Uses
+To maximize the shelf life of homemade spices, store them in an airtight container (I like to use small mason jars) in a cool place, like a dark cabinet.
+Try to keep them away from direct sunlight or heat (do not store them in the cabinet directly above your stove or on a windowsill in the sun.)
+I love these cute little jars for storing spices – they look like mini mason jars (they are not real mason jars and are not safe for canning.)Uses

 Nutrition